 Loggly can automatically retrieve new log files added to your S3 bucket(s).
-Our service supports logs from ELB, ALB, Cloudfront, as well as any uncompressed line-separated text files.
-Our script will configure all the settings automatically.
-Alternatively, you could also configure your AWS account yourself by following the manual setup instructions.
+The Loggly service supports logs from ELB, ALB, and Cloudfront, and any uncompressed line-separated text files.
+The Loggly scripts configure all the settings automatically.
+Alternatively, you can choose to configure your AWS account yourself by following the manual setup instructions.

-It works by listening for events from Amazon that a new object has been created in your bucket.
-To make the process of sending events reliable, we send them through Amazon’s Simple Queue Service (SQS), which saves the event until we can retrieve it.
-When we receive the notification, we will download the log file and ingest it into Loggly.
+Loggly works by listening for Amazon events identifying a new object has been created in your bucket.
+To make the process of sending events reliable, Loggly sends them through Amazon’s Simple Queue Service (SQS), which saves the event until it can be retrieved.
+When Loggly receives a notification, the log file is downloaded and ingested into Loggly.

-Note: S3 Ingestion has a limit of 1GB Max S3 File size.
-If file exceeds 1GB, we are going to skip it.
+S3 Ingestion has a limit of 1GB max S3 file size.
+If a file exceeds 1GB, Loggly skips it.